Folkius/CE_documentation/docs/general/details/rules-admin.md

 # CE Website

-The use of the CE Website (TBD - link) is predicated on adherence to the rules as set out below.
+The use of the CE Website is predicated on adherence to the rules as set out below.

 ## Rules - CE Website

-1. Objectives (TBD - link to the objectives page) registered with the CE Website on a user's profile need to have been legitimately obtained (i.e. not earned through use of cheats, external programs, through another user playing on your account, etc).
+1. [Objectives](/general/details/objectives) registered with the CE Website on a user's profile need to have been legitimately obtained (i.e. not earned through use of cheats, external programs, through another user playing on your account, etc).

-   {1.1} Should objectives have been earned on the CE Website arising from previous instances of cheating (or similar), continued use of the CE Website is permitted only if a TICKET (TBD - LINK) is raised with the Moderation team, identifying impacted games/objectives.
+   {1.1} Should objectives have been earned on the CE Website arising from previous instances of cheating (or similar), continued use of the CE Website is permitted only if a [ticket](/general/ticketing) is raised with the Moderation team, identifying impacted games/objectives.
 The Moderation team will look to work with you to rectify your CE profile.

-   {1.2} Where this process is not followed, if your account is identified as having obtained objectives illegitimately, your profile will be flagged as Removed (TBD - intra-link to the below section), and you will not appear on any leaderboard.
+   {1.2} Where this process is not followed, if your account is identified as having obtained objectives illegitimately, your profile will be flagged as [Removed](/general/details/rules-admin#leaderboard-removal), and you will not appear on any leaderboard.

 2. A user's username and display picture cannot contain offensive, NSFW, derogatory or defamatory content.
    Your CE user page name and avatar are based on those present on Steam as at the time of last profile synchronisation.